 It can be hard to keep up with bills, especially if you have multiple credit cards that each have a different payment due date.
 Consolidating all of those balances into a single payment can help alleviate the burden of debt, and maybe quicker than you think.

-It is often easier for most of us to focus on paying a single bill and it’s easier to control the rest of your budget with just that single deduction from your checking account.
-Some personal loan providers, like Discover Personal Loans, allow you to set the date of your monthly payment, which allows you to pay on a day that’s convenient for you.
+It is often easier for most of us to focus on paying a single bill.
+It’s also easier to control the rest of your budget with just that single deduction from your checking account, making it even simpler to save with debt consolidation.
+Some personal loan providers allow you to set the date of your monthly payment, which allows you to pay on a day that’s convenient for you.

 If you’re considering paying off your credit card balances with a personal loan, using a tool like a Debt Consolidation Calculator can help you compare the total costs of your debts against the cost of a consolidation loan.
 For example, let’s consider paying off three credit cards with relatively higher APRs and medium-sized balances and monthly payments amounts: